 Should someone be injured during an activity covered by a liability waiver, take immediate action and call 911.
 Do not discuss the waiver with the patient or family while the person is being treated for that injury.
 Once the injured person goes to the hospital, contact your lawyer.

-If you think your business needs a liability waiver, contact a lawyer at Wilson, Reives & Silverman for more information understanding North Carolina liability waiver law and how we can help protect you and your business.
+If you think your business needs a liability waiver, contact a lawyer at Wilson, Reives, Silverman & Doran for more information understanding North Carolina liability waiver law and how we can help protect you and your business.